Millions of Americans have filed a tax return are now waiting for their tax return to be processed and refund payment to be made.

 Based on the severity of the issue this delay could add several weeks to when you hear back from the IRS and see your refund payment.

 Most errors are flagged systematically due to reconciliation errors in returns and other documents for posting to the IRS Master File (IMF) which is processed in daily cycles.

 How long will the extra processing delay my refund?

-The IRS has confirmed that this manual processing could add another 90 to 120 days to the standard processing timeline, which has been exacerbated by ongoing staffing shortages and remote working due to COVID-19.
+The IRS has confirmed that this manual processing could add another 90 to 120 days to the standard processing timeline, which has been exacerbated by ongoing staffing shortages.

 This could add several weeks and multiple rounds of correspondence to get to a final resolution.
 There are specific tax codes that will show up on your refund if you are under a fraud alert and you will need to follow the IRS letters to clear fraud flags and re-verify your identity.